KRFOSS/kali-docs/wsl/win-kex-sl/index.md

 ##### Applications started via the panel will share the desktop with Microsoft Windows applications.

-Seamless mode removes the visual segregation between linux and window apps and offers a great platform to run a penetration test in Kali Linux and copy the results straight into a Windows app for the final report.
+Seamless mode removes the visual segregation between Linux and Window apps and offers a great platform to run a penetration test in Kali Linux and copy the results straight into a Windows app for the final report.

 Win-KeX utilises [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/) to achieve seamless desktop integration.